Battle of Bazeilles: Course

 The Bavarian vanguard had prevented the demolition of the railroad bridge south of Bazeilles the previous day, encountering fierce resistance in the pursuit of their enemy.
 That evening they retired to the bridgehead north of the Meuse.
 The following night the French army secured Bazeilles with infantry and Marines of the "Blue Division".
 They were tasked with defending the place to the last shot.
 Roads and houses were barricaded for defense.

-On the morning of 1 September at 4:00 AM, General Ludwig von der Tann-Rathsamhausen, commander of the First Royal Bavarian Army Corps – who may have acted rashly out of personal ambition – ordered the attack on Bazeilles.
 The Chief of Staff Helmuth von Moltke was still leading troops up to the front-line at the time.
 Due to poor visibility, the Bavarian units quickly suffered heavy casualties during the attack.
 Continued troop reinforcements resulted in continued battle-readiness among the 1st and 2nd divisions at 9:00 AM.
 At 11:00 AM, the French began to withdraw as the area between Bazeilles and Sedan could no longer be held.

 During the battle, French civilians actively participated by firing on Bavarian troops and tending to the wounded.
 Angered by the casualties the civilians inflicted, the Bavarian soldiers killed many of them, setting fire to houses from which the shots were fired.
 By midday, the whole village was on fire.